CallieCrownover/project1/README.md

 Wireframe ideas / sketch of the design (at least have an idea how how you -would like it laid out) -

-APIs to be used: Recipe - Food - Nutrition, Cocktail DB, Weather API
+APIs to be used: Recipe - Food - Nutrition (https://spoonacular.com/food-api), Cocktail DB (https://www.thecocktaildb.com/api.php), Weather API

 Rough break down of tasks: